List of songs recorded by Elvis Presley on the Sun label: Recordings

-On July 18, 1953, Presley first went to the Memphis Recording Service at the Sun Record Company, now commonly known as Sun Studio.
+On August 15, 1953, Presley first went to the Memphis Recording Service at the Sun Record Company, now commonly known as Sun Studio.
 He paid $3.98 to record the first of two double-sided demo acetates, "My Happiness" and "That's When Your Heartaches Begin".
 Presley reportedly gave the acetate to his mother as a much-belated extra birthday present, although many biographers suggest that Presley simply wanted to get noticed by Sun owner Sam Phillips.
 These suggestions are strengthened by the fact that the Presleys did not own a record player at the time.
+Presley could have wanted both: another gift for his mother and an opportunity to be discovered.

 That one-off acetate has since been valued at $500,000 by Record Collector magazine.
 Returning to Sun Studios on January 4, 1954, he recorded a second acetate, "I'll Never Stand in Your Way" / "It Wouldn't Be the Same Without You".

 Phillips had already cut the first records by blues artists such as Howlin' Wolf and Junior Parker.
 He thought a combination of black blues and boogie-woogie music would be very popular among white people, if presented in the right way.
 In the spring, Presley auditioned for an amateur gospel quartet called The Songfellows, as one of the group was leaving and they were seeking a replacement.
 However, following Presley's audition, the original group member decided to stay.
 In May, Presley auditioned at the Hi-Hat in Memphis as a vocalist for a band.
 Eddie Bond, the owner of the Hi-Hat, turned him down.

 When Phillips acquired a demo recording of "Without You" and was unable to identify the vocalist, his assistant, Marion Keisker, reminded him about the young truck driver.
 She called him on May 26, 1954.
-Presley was not able to do justice to the song (the original acetate of the song that Phillips presented to Elvis resides in the Memphis State University collection), but Phillips asked him to perform some of the many other songs he knew.
+Presley was not able to do justice to the song (the original acetate of the song that Phillips presented to Presley resides in the Memphis State University collection), but Phillips asked him to perform some of the many other songs he knew.
 After running through a few songs, Presley expressed an interest in finding a band to play with, and Phillips invited local Western swing musicians Winfield "Scotty" Moore (electric guitar) and Bill Black (slap bass) to audition Presley.
 They did so on Sunday, July 4, 1954, at Moore's house.
 Neither musician was overly impressed, but they agreed a studio session would be useful to explore his potential.